opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 		]
 	}

-## Get fan redundancies
+## Get fan redundancy

 Fans which are configured in a redundancy set should be available via the resource model.

 The fans redundancy structure is obtained from Thermal resource.